prabud0401/VisionHub/README.md

 3.  **Set up Firebase Admin (Server-Side) Key:**
     - Go to your Firebase Project Settings > Service accounts.
     - Click "Generate new private key" and save the JSON file securely.
     - **Do not commit this file to Git.** Open the downloaded JSON file, copy its entire content, and paste it into your `.env` file for the `FIREBASE_SERVICE_ACCOUNT_KEY` variable.
-It should be a single line.
+It must be a single line.

     ```env
     # This must be the full JSON content, escaped for a single line if necessary.